Pratisthan Pur (Jhunsi): Destruction

-It is also said that the town was destroyed in an earthquake in CE 1359 as a result of the invocations of saint Ali Mur-taza.
+It is also said that the town was destroyed in an earthquake in CE 1359 as a result of the invocations of saint Ali Murtaza.

 The historian Dr. D. P. Dubey These traditions and the etymological meaning of the name Jhunsi possibly indicate to the destruction and burning of the site by the Muslim invaders in the 13th century CE.
 The traditions relating to the scattering of Brahmana and Kshatriya clans abandoning their homes in Jhunsi and emigrating to distant places during the medieval period lend colour to this theory.

 There is also the historical and sacred Samudrakoop here which has its own story.
 "It is known as Samudrakoop since it belongs to the period of Samudragupta.
-In fact five such wells are found in Ujjain, Mathura, Prayag (Allahabad), Varanasi and Patalpur (Pataliputra or Patna).
+In fact five such wells are found in Ujjain, Mathura, Prayag (Prayagraj), Varanasi and Patalpur (Pataliputra or Patna).
 It was dumped with garbage once but the efforts of a sage Dayaram brought its historical importance to limelight."

 Archaeology

 From the pre-Northern Black Polished Ware (NBP Ware) period (ca. 700 BC–200 BC) to the Gupta period there had been continuous settlement at the site.
 However, there appears to be a cultural gap between the end of Gupta period and the beginning of early medieval period.
 "There is every likelihood that the site may show up no gap at all when excavated extensively.
 This possibility is based on the strategic location of the site itself which, by virtue of the same reason, would have never been abandoned after having been once occupied.
 The excavations in the area only hint at the above fact."

 The ruins of ancient Pratishthana which are represented by the high mounds of Jhunsi on the eastern bank of the Ganges are spread over an area of about four square miles.
-Research on lost heritage of Allahabad under Indian National Trust for Art and Cultural Heritage (INTACH) suggests that the site is slowly losing its identity on account of continuous erosion of the Ganges river.
+Research on lost heritage of Prayagraj under Indian National Trust for Art and Cultural Heritage (INTACH) suggests that the site is slowly losing its identity on account of continuous erosion of the Ganges river.
 "The high mound, which belong to Kushana period, has few bricks exposed right now".